-- that states the elements of informed consent required by 46.116 and 50.25 have been presented orally to the subject or the subject's legally authorized representative ;
+- elements of informed consent required by 46.116 and/or 50.25 have been presented orally to the subject or the subject's legally authorized representative;

-- a witness will be present for the entire oral presentation, not just the signing of the documents;
+- an impartial witness will be present for the entire oral presentation, not just the signing of the documents;

-- the subject or the subject's LAR must sign and date the short form ;
+- the subject or the representative must sign and date the short form;

-- the witness must sign both the short form and a copy of the summary ;
+- the impartial witness must sign both the short form and a copy of the summary;

-- the person actually obtaining the consent must sign a copy of the summary ;
+- the person obtaining consent must sign a copy of the summary;

-- the subject or the representative must be given a copy of the signed summary as well as a copy of the signed short form consent; and
+- the subject or the representative must be given a copy of the signed short form consent as well as a copy of the summary; and

 - the person obtaining consent may not be the witness to the consent.

 - Non-English Speaking Subjects.
-Documentation of consent for non-English speaking subjects is discussed in the UIC HSPP guidance, Guidance for Investigators - Involvement of Non-English Speaking Subjects in Research (Document # 632)
+Documentation of consent for non-English speaking subjects is discussed in the UIC HSPP guidance, Guidance: Involvement of Non-English Speaking Subjects in Research.

 - Illiterate English-Speaking Subjects.
 An individual who speaks and understands English, but does not read and write, can be enrolled in a study by "making their mark" on the consent document.
 Illinois state law allows an individual to “make their mark” instead of a signature, when necessary.
 An impartial third party should witness the entire consent process and sign the consent document.

 - Subjects Physically Unable to Talk or Write.
 An individual who can understand and comprehend spoken English, but is physically unable to talk or write, may be entered into a study if they: